TaylonSopeletto/gympro/README.md

 ## About the project

 Gympro is an intelligent fitness assistant designed to enhance workout routines through real-time exercise guidance and smart equipment scanning.
-The system combines computer vision and machine learning to track exercise form, provide personalized feedback, and automatically recognize gym equipment for accurate workout logging.

 ## Overview